 “The public spectacle of Mrs. Lincoln’s complaints in print was a terrible breach of Victorian conduct,”explains historian Catherine Clinton.
 “Letters by her own hand appearing in print were a criminal breach of etiquette, and the press attacks were more brutal than her bleakest days at the White House.”

 Humiliated, Mary retreated to Chicago, poorer than she had been before heading to New York.
 And though Congress grudgingly gave her a $3,000-a-year pension in 1870, it wasn’t enough to allow her to pay off her debts or live in her own home.
 Later, it was raised to $5,000 a year, but Mary suffered from financial problems for the rest of her life.

 As the years passed, Mary’s public humiliation continued.
 The president’s former law partner accused Mary of not being a Christian and spilled gossip about the Lincoln’s marriage to the press.
 When Mary disputed the claims, she was criticized for being unladylike.

 The pressure became too much for the unstable former first lady.
 When her son, Tad, died in 1871, she began to behave more and more erratically.
 Her health declined and she began to suffer from paranoid delusions.
 Appalled by her displays, her son Robert had her committed to a mental institution in 1875.

-But Maryengineered an escape of sorts a few months afterward and fought to be declared sane.
-Mortified that her mental state was the talk of the nation, Mary lived out the rest of her days in Europe.
-She died in 1882 at the age of 63, hounded by bad press and public condemnation until her last days.
+But Mary engineered an escape of sorts a few months afterward and fought to be declared sane.
+Mortified that her mental state was the talk of the nation, Mary moved to Europe and lived there until 1881, when she returned to the United States and lived with her sister in Springfield, Illinois.
+She died of a stroke there on July 16, 1882 at the age of 63, hounded by bad press and public condemnation until her last days.